 Instead of talking about eco-friendly web design, I prefer the idea of low-carbon web design.
 Low-carbon web design acknowledges the impact of a website on the environment, and aims to reduce this by limiting the amount of energy required to run your website.

-As a web design studio, PJWD has proudly developed and optimised many a low-carbon website over the years.
+Since setting up Root Web Design Studio, I have proudly developed and optimised many low-carbon web design projects over the years.
 What follows are my thoughts on developing websites to reduce your businesses impact on the environment.

 - Designing your website in a way that uses fewer resources